tekjones/r-portable-mac/README.md

 ### How do I get set up? ###

-1. Clone into any directory and run R using r-portable-mac/bin/R
+1. Download desired release, unzip, then run R using r-portable-mac/bin/R
 2. Install any packages you want (will install to r-portable-mac/library)

 #### Changing Version of R ####